schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Observer

-A sympathize hydrologist bathes a runoff at a insensible stockroom.
+A sympathize hydrologist bathes a runoff at an insensible stockroom.

 ## Barrymore